-The number of internally displaced persons (IDPs) in emergency shelters continues to fluctuate, and increased by at least 16,000 during the reporting period.
-As of yesterday afternoon, there were 218,367 hosted in 87 designated UNRWA schools, (up from 209,459 registered the previous day) and 20,888 in seven government shelters supported by UNRWA (up from 15,400 previously).
+The number of internally displaced persons (IDPs) in emergency shelters continues to rise.
+As of yesterday afternoon, there were 237,659 hosted in 81 designated UNRWA schools, (up from 229,872 registered the previous day) and 28,229 in seven government shelters supported by UNRWA (up from 26,949 previously).

 The number of IDPs residing in government schools not assisted by UNRWA is unknown.
 Nearly 115,000 IDPs residing with host families have been registered and reached by various shelter partners.
+An estimated 100,000 people will be long-term displaced due to destruction/severe damage to homes.
+On 16 August, the Government of Qatar announced that it would donate US\$1,000 to every Palestinian family whose house was destroyed during recent hostilities.